roelo34/ForensicLogger/README.md

 Before a command is executed, the logger will ask if you want to log the command or not.
 If yes, it will ask *what do you wish to accomplish with the command* and *why*.
 Afterwards it asks to copy and paste the output in the terminal, then it will write all the necessary data to a csv file named: *log.csv*.
 This file can then be imported in your application of choice.

+## The Manual Logger
+The manual logger *mlog.sh* works similarly to *parser.sh*, but instead of parsing the command you executed in the terminal, it will ask an extra question regarding your action.

 ### The Chain of Custody Generator
 The chain of custody generator *coc.sh* will take in a file, of which it will take the sha1 hash and export it to a file named: *CoC.csv*.
 This file will, just like the log, contain your name, location and timestamp of when the script was executed.